Jul 24th, 2020

 The Psalms are deeply emotional prayers.
 If you’re a modern person, a modern New Yorker, religious or non-religious, you have a tendency to say, “Now David, we mustn’t be angry at our enemies.
 We must control ourselves.”
 But the Psalms are too real for that.
 The Psalms give us a unique approach to emotions.

 David is being deposed as king, and there’s an army after him to literally imprison and kill him.
 But David is not just simply being attacked physically; he’s being attacked psychologically and spiritually.
 His very identity is under attack and assault as well.

-In this passage, David is really at the bottom in fear.
-He’s saying, “I’m scared,” but he’s going to do something.
-He’s turning.
+David is really at the bottom.
+So what’s he going to do about it?
 The four things he does, the four steps out of the pit, are all there in verses 3–8.
 I’ll tell you what they are, and then we’ll go through them: Follow your thread, relocate your glory, see the substitute, and remember the people.

 This sermon was preached by Rev. Timothy Keller at Redeemer Presbyterian Church on March 5, 2000.
 Series "Psalms - The Songs of Jesus".
 Scripture: Psalm 3:1-8; Genesis 15:1,8.

 Today's podcast is brought to you by Gospel in Life, the site for all sermons, books, study guides and resources from Timothy Keller and Redeemer Presbyterian Church.
 If you've enjoyed listening to this podcast and would like to support the ongoing efforts of this ministry, you can do so by visiting https://gospelinlife.com/partner and making a one-time or recurring donation.